reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

 ## Installation Guide
 - Install the module via Magisk Manager or recovery
-- Install Audio Modification Library Module if you using other audio mods (If other audio mods ain't patching audio policy, so it's not required)
+- Install Audio Modification Library Module if you using other audio mods
 - Reboot
 - You can check is it applied or not via Terminal Emulator: